IshanMandlaus/GIS_Software_For_Western_University/README.txt

 How to enter developer editor mode:
-    Login using the Developer credentials shown above.
+    GUI using the Developer credentials shown above.

 Other useful stuff: